The spectrum of the Schr\"{o}dinger Hamiltonian for trapped particles in a cylinder with a topological defect perturbed

 \section{Acknowledgements}

-We wish to thank Prof. S. Albeverio for his constant encouragement and stimulating mentorship.
+We wish to thank the anonimous referee for his/her precious suggestions in order to greatly improve the content and the presentation of this paper. \\ We also wish to thank Prof. S. Albeverio for his constant encouragement and stimulating mentorship.
 Financial support is gratefully acknowledged by S. Fassari to the Spanish Junta de Castilla y Le\'on and FEDER (Project VA057U16) and MINECO (Project MTM201457129-C2-1-P).
 S. Fassari wishes to thank the entire staff at ''Departamento de Fisica Teorica, Atomica y Optica, Universidad de Valladolid'', for their warm hospitality throughout his stay.